How Smart Executives Prepare Before Entering The Job Market In 2026

-Here’s what I see constantly: a senior executive decides to go active and immediately defaults to the broadest possible positioning.
+Here’s a mistake I see constantly.
+A senior executive decides to get active in the market – and immediately defaults to the broadest possible positioning.

 “I’m looking for a significant leadership role” – because they’re very experienced – “in any industry” – because they learn fast – “based in a major city” – because the kids need a good school.